pipebio/plugins/README.md

 * AVAILABLE_MEMORY - an integer count of Mib of available memory

 ## Testing you code locally
 As you write you plugin, it can be useful to run it locally, before pushing to dockerhub.
-The file `runner_test.py` allows you to do this.

 You will need the [pipebio sdk](https://pypi.org/project/pipebio/) installed locally, see notes there on how to use with an _.env_ file, to set your _PIPE_API_KEY_.

-`runner_test.py` first creates a job record, that you plugin code can interact with (getting details of the input docs/updating status etc).
+Both techniques, creates a job record, that your plugin code can interact with (getting details of the input docs/updating status etc).

+There are two ways to test your code:

+#### Debugging your code locally
+The file `runner_test_debug.py` is intended for this.

+Running this file calls `runner.py`.
+You can set breakpoints in your IDE and then step through your code as you wish.

+#### Running docker images
+The file `runner_test_docker_image.py` is intended for this.

+You will need the [pipebio sdk](https://pypi.org/project/pipebio/) installed locally, see notes there on how to use with an _.env_ file, to set your _PIPE_API_KEY_.

-It then runs a `docker run ...` command of you packaged code, on your local machine, writing all output to the terminal.
+Running this file runs a `docker run ...` command of you packaged code, on your local machine, writing all output to the terminal.

 ## Important things to be aware of
 1. You are responsible for handling failures in your code.